18 Tips for a Plastic-free (ish) Kitchen on a Budget

 Tip 11 - try a Fruit and veg box

-Plastic-free tip 11 - A fruit + veg box helps reduce packaging.
+plastic-free kitchen tip 11 - A fruit + veg box helps reduce packaging.
 If you can afford to, an ethical brand is better, but many supermarkets also offer a budget-friendly box.

 Environmental issues with fruit and veg